Please use this list as a guide for our December 23 – 26, 2022 hours in observance of the Christmas Holiday.For questions or additional information...

 Our approach is hands-on, creating a quality product that you can enjoy for years to come.
-By choosing Eggleston Screen Printing, you are supporting a local business that provides the attention and dedication that you deserve.
+By choosing Eggleston, you are supporting a local business that provides the attention and dedication that you deserve.
 Take a tour of our facility and meet the staff.
-See what we have to offer and how we can meet your screen printing needs.
+See what we have to offer and how we can meet your embroidery needs.

 Embroidery & Screen Printing Questions?

 Checkered Flag has a long history with Eggleston's Document Shredding.
 Last year, the Company decided to switch to a nation-wide shredding service.
 Worst mistake ever!
 After six painful months of poor service with the other provider, we reached out to Eggleston to see if they had availability.
 Lucky for us, they did!
 We undervalued how important it was to our Company to have a local provider who knows us, understands our needs, can accommodate special pickups, is responsive to emails and phone calls, and, most importantly, shows up on schedule with a friendly disposition.
 We cannot say enough good things about Eggleston, and we are thrilled to have them back servicing all of Checkered Flag's locations!

 Last year, we were introduced to Eggleston and their multitude of services including commercial shredding services.
 From the onset, the Eggleston team was professional, consultative and attentive.
 Even better, their services saved us money from a previous partner!
 Our shredding project involved numerous locations throughout the state.
 Every step of the way, the Eggleston team was organized, communicative and efficient.
 We are more than happy to partner with Eggleston and will continue to utilize their shredding services for the foreseeable future.

 I have a 39 year old disable nephew is type 1 diabetic, blind, renal failure and on dialysis.
 He needs care and housing in Los Angeles County, CA